natgo/wt-wiki-scraper/wikitext-transpiled/ground/Warrior.md

 The missile is launched via commander's optics (the ones on top of the turret), if commander optics get destroyed, the Warrior cannot launch ATGM anymore.
 They can only be repaired via "manual repair".

-The missile can be guided either by the gunner scope (located inside cannon itself in AB/RB) or commander scope (by activating "commander fire control" via a hotkey) unlike with the Striker.
-Use of the commander scope is preferable, as it exposes much less of the tank and confuses some people which expect you to drive out completely, but this is only possible if the commander is still alive.
+The missile can be guided either by the gunner scope (located inside cannon itself in AB/RB) or commander scope (by activating "commander fire control" via a hotkey), or even through controlling the launcher itself directly.
+Use of the commander scope or ATGM itself is preferable, as it exposes much less of the tank and confuses some people which expect you to drive out completely like other IFVs.
+Do note, that commander scope is only usable if the commander is still alive.

+To control the ATGM pole directly, player must press "Select special weapon or ATGM" hotkey or multi-function menu key.
+This will move the sniper scope to the ATGM, but also disable turret controls and the main gun.
+This sight has no NVD of any kind.
+The pole can turn 30 degrees to the sides of the turret.
+Since the turret cannot be moved in this aiming mode, sudden corrections would have to be made with the hull, which might affect the missile trajectory in bad ways.
+This specific IFV can still sort-of control the turret by swapping to the "commander scope", which will prompt him to immediately turn the turret exactly where the ATGM launcher was aiming at, allowing to quickly regain ability to aim.
+To properly regain controls of everything, use of "reset weapon selection" is recommended over any other option.

+{{Notice|Even when you directly use the launcher, the LOS of a missile is still calculated off the commander scope.
+The game is extremely lenient about it and launcher can be used to expose much less of a tank, or to snipe through tall obstacles that simply make seeing anything impossible, but are not actually "blocking" the target physically (like broken church windows).
+What you can't do is snipe with it when the commander is completely blind and blocked off.
+Maximum feasible attack range with just the launcher exposed is about 350 m.}}

-If chosen scope cannot see the missile directly, the tank will lose control over it, so any indirect attacks should be aimed quickly after sending the missile as high as possible.
+If the commander scope cannot see the missile directly, the tank will lose control over it, so any indirect attacks should be aimed quickly after sending the missile as high as possible.
 Choosing the commander scope also allows to attack with missiles a bit like Swingfire - if binoculars are able to see the target on low ground, then it most likely can be hit by a curved missile, even if the scope cannot be directly aimed at it.

 The MILAN can be used at close ranges, but cannot be fired point-blank (10 m or so), and if not careful it can overshoot (look at launcher itself in Third-person view to avoid this).
 The missile only has 2 km of range so it is not particularly useful against enemies at very long range, or more often against helicopters who are hovering far away from the battlefield.